 Students learn through seminar format classes where 12-15 students meet with one professor and discuss the daily readings.
 Instructors are facilitators, rather than lecturers.
 Students learn through active participation in seminar discussions and activities rather than through lectures and tests.
 The Hutchins lower division curriculum emphasizes excellence in written and oral communication and does not use testing to assess students.
 Rather, it uses extensive reading and writing, creative and service projects, and regular tutorials.
 Students also meet together with other groups of students from the same cadre to enjoy field trips, films, guest speakers, African dance performances, video projects and more.
 The Hutchins community also sponsors an Art Show each fall and publishes our in house literary magazine Zephyr each spring.

 The Hutchins program requires General Education Level English placement (EPT exempt or minimum score of 147 on the EPT).
-Hutchins freshmen reside both off campus and in SSU residential housing.
+Hutchins freshmen reside both off campus and in SSU residential housing).
 Hutchins students desiring SSU residential housing may choose from the same wide variety of residential options as other freshmen.
-Due to twelve units per semester program structure Hutchins students interested in an optional Residential Life Freshman Living Learning Community may elect the Education FIG or MOSAIC program.
-In addition to MOSAIC and the Education FIG, Hutchins freshmen desiring a Residential Life Freshman Living Community may also elect to live in Sauvignon Community Co-op, Adventure Living, U-Engage, or Healthy Living housing.
+Due to twelve units per semester program structure, Hutchins student intrested in an optional Residential Life Fresheman Living Learning Community may elect the Education FIG or MOSAIC program.
+In addition to MOSAIC and the Eduction FIG, Hutchins freshemen desiring a Residential Life Freshman Living Community may also elect to live in Sauvignon Communicty Co-op, Adventure Living, U-Engage, or Healthy Living housing.

 In addition, Hutchins offers an optional accelerated Blended Program (Track 3) which allows first semester freshmen to complete both a BA in Liberal Studies and a Multiple Subjects Elementary Teaching Credential in four, rather than the typical five, years.